angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Instance type: **g2.2xlarge** (if you skip this step, you won’t have an nvidia device)
 * Storage: Use at least 8 GB, 20+ GB recommended

 How can we find it?
-To find a Linux AMI using the Images page
+To find a Linux AMI using the Images page:

 * Open the Amazon EC2 console.
 * From the navigation bar, select **US East (N.Virginia)**;